 - Fill in the fields with your desired criteria

-After enabling this feature, you can view the rule you created by going to Settings > Processing > Risk Threshold and clicking Options.
-To create additional rules, click Add; if a rule is not working as expected, you can delete it altogether by clicking Delete next to the rule in question.
+After enabling this feature, you can view the rules you've created by returning to the Risk Threshold Rules Options page.
+To create additional rules, click the Add link located on the right of the page; if a rule is not working as expected, you can delete it altogether by clicking the Delete link to the right of the rule in question.
+Learn more about all available rule criteria below.

 Alert Email Address: email@example.com